Historical AdvisorsCaldwell Drew Colvin

 Philander Ingalsby ?-1838

-(Dr. Newman was buried at Overton but his tombstone resides now in the Dorcheat Museum).
+Dr. Newman was buried at Overton but his tombstone was illegally removed by vandals.

 As has been recognized in multiple online publications, there are now 4 existing tombstones at Overton Cemetery.
-Prior to the moving of Dr. Newman’s tombstone to the Dorcheat Museum, there were five.
+Prior to the illegal moving of Dr. Newman’s tombstone, there were five.

 1. Philander Ingalsby: the historical advisor from the county in which Mr. Ingalsby once lived has been contacted.
 He had no information on Philander.
 Mr. Ingalsby would appear lost in time until others can pursue the subject.
 His tombstone is the oldest to be presently found at Overton Cemetery, that being 1838.

 2. Dr. H.S.
 Newman was the area physician.
 He originated from Warren County, PA.
 There is a small amount of information on him while he lived in Louisiana.
 Email discussions have occurred with the county historian about Dr. Newman, but no records were obtained.
 Dr. Newman died August, 1859.
-His tombstone was removed by vandals 1999-2000.
-The grave lies unmarked.
+His tombstone was removed from the grave site by thieves.

 Sarah D., the wife of Dr. H. S. Newman, died July 30, 1827.
 The inscriptions recording these deaths were all cut upon rude stones native to the soil.
 Within five years Dr. Newman’s daughter died and was buried next to Sarah in Oakland Cemetery, Warren County, PA.
 Shortly afterwards Dr. Newman and Richard Alden(married Betsey Newman: 1/27/1827) left Warren County to venture to Louisiana.
 Other Alden relatives were living in Claiborne Parish at that time.
 Richard Alden stayed only one year and returned to live his life out with his wife and four children, in Warren County.

 3. Richard Maxwell Drew lived only 28 years but he lived long enough to have one child, Judge Richard Cleveland Drew.
 Judge R.C.
 Drew had several children and some descendants live in north Louisiana in the Minden, Springhill, Shreveport, and Ruston areas.
 R.M.
 Drew's wife was Sarah Jessie Cleveland, died Homer, La., May 31, 1875, age 49, and buried at Overton Cemetery.
-Her grave cannot be found.
+Sarah Jessie married Dr. W.W.
+Arbuckle, of Homer and had 2 daughters.
+Her grave was destroyed in 1958-59.
+Sarah Jessie Cleveland was the daughter of James Harvey Cleveland and Sarah Williams Thompson Cleveland.
+Sarah Williams Thompson was the daughter of Judge Waddy Thompson and Eliza Williams of South Carolina.

 5. Cordelia Remer.
 Much has been written about little Cordelia.
 I will try to add to what has already been written: